 - Itching of the skin

-You are at an increased risk of infection – if you are living with a person affected by Hepatitis A, traveling to an area with high incidence of Hepatitis A or are immunocompromised as in case of HIV, AIDS etc.
+You are at an increased risk of infection if: you are living with a person affected by Hepatitis A, traveling to an area with a high incidence of Hepatitis A or are immunocompromised as in case of HIV, AIDS, etc.

-Depending on the presenting symptoms and severity of the illness, your doctor can advice you the following :
+Depending on the presenting symptoms and severity of the illness, your doctor can advise you the following :

 - a complete blood count (CBC)

-a) Presence of IgM Anti – HAV indicate a recent infection.
+a) Presence of IgM Anti – HAV indicates a recent infection.
 It becomes positive within 2-3 weeks.
 Antibodies disappear from the body within a span of 3-12 months.

-b) Presence of IgG Anti – HAV indicate a chronic infection.
-These antibodies becomes positive in blood 8-12 weeks after the initial first infection.
+b) Presence of IgG Anti – HAV indicates chronic infection.
+These antibodies become positive in blood 8-12 weeks after the initial first infection.
 They provide life-long immunity against HAV.